Rythem: History

-In May 2003, while both performers were still high school seniors, Rythem's first single, "Harmonia", was released and was used as the second ending theme song for Naruto.
-Four more singles, including the theme song for With the Light and their debut album Utatane, was released before "Hōki Gumo" was released in early 2005 as a single for the first opening theme of Yakitate!!
+In May 2003, while both performers were still high school seniors, Rythem's first single, "Harmonia", was released and was used as the second ending theme song for the anime Naruto.
+Four more singles, including the theme song for With the Light and their debut album Utatane, were released before "Hōki Gumo" was released in early 2005 as a single for the first opening theme of Yakitate!!
 Japan.

-The eighth single, "20 Tsubu no Kokoro", was a collection of songs dedicated by Yui and Yuka to each other.
+Their eighth single, "20 Tsubu no Kokoro", was a collection of songs dedicated by Yui and Yuka to each other.
 The ninth single, "Kokoro Bīdama" was used as the sixth and final ending theme song of Yakitate!!
 Japan.
-The tenth single will be titled "Negai" and will be used as the ending theme of The Nippon TV show Sukkiri (スッキリ).
-Rythem's second album (along with an accompanying DVD) was released in May and June 2006; it compiles their post-UTATANE works and includes full-length versions of short pieces originally performed on their weekly radio show, Enjoy Your Time!.
+The tenth single, "Negai" and was used as the ending theme of the Nippon TV show Sukkiri (スッキリ).
+Rythem's second album (along with an accompanying DVD) was released in May and June 2006; it compiles their post-UTATANE works and includes full-length versions of short pieces originally performed on their weekly radio show.

-In late 2006, Rythem performed a series of live concerts entitled "Acoustic PoP", before releasing another single, Sakura Uta (or 'song of the cherry blossoms'), in early 2007.
+In late 2006, Rythem performed a series of live concerts entitled "Acoustic Pop", before releasing another single, "Sakura Uta" (or 'song of the cherry blossoms'), in early 2007.
 As well as being a tie-in for the anime series Deltora Quest (first ending theme), the single also marks the beginning of the "Third Stage" or Rythem's venture into the music arena.

-Their twelfth single, Hotarubi or 'firefly', originally scheduled for release in August 2006, was postponed and released on July 18, 2007.
+Their twelfth single, "Hotarubi" or 'firefly', originally scheduled for release in August 2006, was postponed and released on July 18, 2007.
 Their album 23 was released on October 1, 2008.

 Both members have written songs for other artists.
 Yuka wrote two songs, "Moment" and "I my me", for Yui Horie, and wrote the lyrics for all the songs of Rie Tanaka's album, Kokoro, released October 20, 2010.
 Yui contributed a composition ("Frame") for the same album of Tanaka's, wrote "Milk" for Rina Sakamoto, and recorded a duet ("Laundry") with Rie fu for the album, at Rie sessions.